 - More tire options- Because 700c wheels are so common, bike tire manufacturers offer a wide range of tire options.
 You can find pretty much every style of tire in a 700c version from 18 mm road slicks to 3+ inch mountain bike tires.
 Some popular 700c tires are not offered in a 650b version yet.
 One thing to remember is that wider 700c tires are usually marketed as 29er.
 They have the same diameter.

 - 700c wheels allow you to cover more distance in less time- Because the wheels have less rolling resistance once they are at speed, it takes less energy to keep them rolling.
-This allows you to cruise along at a higher average speed with 700c wheels.
+This allows you to cruise along at a higher speeds with 700c wheels.
 This is great for long-distance touring and riding on-road.

 - More frame options- Most modern frames are designed for 700c wheels these days.
 There are almost too many frame options to choose from.
 Most 700c frames are also compatible with 650b wheels but you’ll want to make sure before you buy if you plan to switch.
 More on that later.